cedricwalter/blockchain-consensus/README.md

 Each consensus algorithm has its own application scenario.
 There is no absolute good or bad.
 The choice of which consensus to use for implementing the blockchain depends on the type of network and data.

+For a transaction to be valid on most cryptocurrency networks, the transaction needs to collect a certain number of confirmations (often equals to an inclusion in a block of a blockchain) from the network.
+E.g 10 confirmations means to see a specific transaction in one block and 9 consecutive blocks.

 # Table of contents